Guaranteed Rejection-free Sampling Method Using Past Behaviours for Motion Planning of Autonomous Systems: Conclusions

 This paper proposed a new learning-based sampling strategy to generate biased or approximately uniform samples of a given free space, while guaranteeing that no rejection sampling is required.
 Kernel density estimation is adopted to achieve a probabilistic non-parametric description of regions of the workspace where solutions of the motion planning problem are likely to exist.
 The kernel and bandwidth of the estimated kernel density were exploited to provide a guarantee-by-construction that all future states generated by sampling the KDE fall within the boundaries of the free space.
 The method was illustrated in two case studies using real historical data for 2D and 3D workspaces, collected from surface vessels and drones, respectively.
 Each case study contained detailed steps explaining how to generate the sampling spaces.
 Finally, motion planning problems were solved for both the ASV and the drone case studies, and extensive Monte Carlo simulations were performed to gather statistical data, which detailed the strengths of the method.

+In comparison to the existing literature on learning-based sampling algorithms for SBMPs, which leans towards generating biased samples, the proposed method also allows the guaranteed rejection-free generation of approximately uniform samples of the free space.
+The importance of being able to generate uniform samples presents itself especially when basing a sampling scheme on historical data, as certain aspects of the data from past experiences may be greatly over-represented, since certain systems may have very repetitive operative or behavioural patterns over time.
+Using the proposed method for generating approximately uniform samples of the free space ensures that the spatial distribution of the past data is uniformly covered, when generating new samples, and thereby enables the SBMP to explore the free space without being biased towards the densest part of the data.

-It is noteworthy that the proposed method only performs as well as the available historical data.
+It should be noted that the proposed method performs only as well as the available historical data.
 If the sought motion plan does not exist within the neighbourhood of the past behaviours, then the proposed method will perform worse than the baseline uniform sampling scheme.

 Potential future work includes investigating whether or not pre-processing the data provides any performance improvement.
 It is speculated that for cases with highly application specific data, data augmentation or modification may improve the performance.
 Additionally, the statistical properties of the approximately uniform sampling scheme could be further investigated such that the uniformity of the sampled points could be accessed with respect to the underlying distribution.